Daniel & Ana

-Daniel & Ana is a 2009 Mexican drama-thriller film directed by Michel Franco.
-It had its world premiere on May 18, 2009 at the Cannes Film Festival and stars Darío Yazbek Bernal and Marimar Vega.
+Daniel & Ana is a 2009 Mexican thriller drama film directed by Michel Franco.
+It had its world premiere on May 18, 2009, at the Cannes Film Festival and stars Darío Yazbek Bernal and Marimar Vega.
 The movie follows two siblings that are kidnapped and forced to have sex on camera, as well as the emotional trauma that follows afterwards.

 Plot

 Daniel and Ana live with their wealthy parents in Mexico City.
-He has a girlfriend, Mariana, while she is soon to be married to Rafa, who wants to take a job in Spain.
-The two are kidnapped at gunpoint and, under threat of being raped and killed, are filmed stripping and having sex.
-Though returned home unharmed, their lives are shattered: they cannot talk to each other or to anybody else.
+Daniel has a girlfriend, Mariana, while Ana is engaged to Rafa, who wants to take a job offer in Spain.
+One day while running errands the siblings are kidnapped at gunpoint and, under threat of being raped and killed, are filmed stripping and having sex.
+The kidnappers call their anonymous client confirming they have the video while intending to force more siblings to take part in more videos.
+Though returned home unharmed, their lives are shattered: they cannot talk to each other or to anybody else about the experience.
+Daniel and Ana fail to find their intimate video online.

 In time Ana proves more resilient, consulting a psychiatrist and reconciling with Rafa.
-But Daniel's emotional state remains in turmoil, because he was not wholly repulsed by sex with the attractive older sister he has always loved.
-He buys a dagger to take to Ana's wedding, but is unsure who to kill.
+But Daniel's emotional state remains in turmoil, because he was not wholly repulsed by sex with the attractive older sister he has always loved, even though theirs was a situation of coerced rape and not love.
+Ana insists on Daniel joining her in therapy, but he refuses.
+At night a conflicted Daniel sneaks into Ana's room violently raping her.
+Ana moves out intending on going to live in Spain with Rafa, Daniel tries in vain to make her stay then attempts to rape Mariana after his sister rejects him.
+The day of the ceremony he buys a dagger to take to Ana's wedding, but can't bring himself to kill Rafa.
+Instead he takes Rafa's drink and ejaculates in it before returning it to his unsuspecting brother in law.
+The newlyweds say their goodbyes to Ana's family with the siblings partying ways after sharing an awkward hug.

-A message at the end of the film warns against pornography using coerced amateurs.
+A message at the end of the film warns against a rise in pornography using coerced amateurs.
+Another message claims the real siblings whose story was used to make the movie never found out what happened to the video they were forced to take part in.